Varavu Ettana Selavu Pathana: Plot

-Sivaraman, an honest government clerk, and his wife Lakshmi, belong to a middle-class family and they have two children.
+Sivaraman, an honest government clerk, and his wife Lakshmi belong to a middle-class family and they have two children.
 "Anjaadha Singam" Marudhapaandi, a corrupt politician, moves into a new house near Sivaraman's house.
 Marudhapaandi's lifestyle influences Lakshmi, and she tries to ape him by buying luxurious items on installments.
-This puts pressure on Sivaraman, and he takes a loan from his office peon, but the police arrest him for corruption.
+This puts pressure on Sivaraman, and he takes a loan from his office peon, but the police arrests him for corruption.
 He later finds a job in a brandy company with Marudhapaandi's recommendation.